 Sarah Davis- F’19

-Sarah Davis was president of the Religion, Law and Diplomacy Initiative.
+Sarah Davis was president of the Fletcher Initiative on Religion, Law, and Diplomacy.
 She received a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy where she studied international law, conflict resolution, and governance.
 Sarah is interested in the role of religious literacy in U.S. diplomacy.
 Prior to Fletcher, Sarah worked at the U.S. Department of State, Bureau of Overseas Buildings Operations on issues of strategic planning and organizational management.
 She also served as an intern with the U.S. Mission to the UN in Geneva working on humanitarian and refugee issues.

 Caroline Hedberg- F’19

-Caroline Hedberg was speaker co-chair of the Religion, Law and Diplomacy Initiative.
+Caroline Hedberg was speaker co-chair of the Fletcher Initiative on Religion, Law, and Diplomacy.
 She received a Master of Arts in Law and Diplomacy from the Fletcher School where she studied Development Economics and International Education.
 She is particularly interested in the intersections of education, national identity formation, religion, and conflict resolution.
 Previously, she worked in training evaluation at the U.S. Department of State Foreign Service Institute, as well as in South Korea as a literature teacher.
 She is a Rappaport Fellow currently working at the Massachusetts Department of Elementary and Secondary Education.

 Liya Rechtman- F’19

-Liya Rechtman was content co-chair of the Religion, Law and Diplomacy Initiative.
+Liya Rechtman was content co-chair of the Fletcher Initiative on Religion, Law, and Diplomacy.
 She is a concurrent degree candidate for a Masters of Public Policy at Harvard Kennedy School and Masters of Theological Studies concentrating in Religion, Politics, and Ethics at Harvard Divinity School.
 She is Wexner Fellow/Davidson Scholar, John F. Kennedy Fellow, and an Amherst College Graduate Fellow ’17-’18.
 Previously, she served as co-chair of the Washington Interreligious Staff Council’s Energy and Environment Working Group and as manager of the Coalition on the Environment and Jewish Life in Washington, D.C.

 Madeleine Herr- F’19